johnt84/AnnualLeaveRequestTool/README.md

 * Allows users to create, update or delete annual leave requests.
 * The Annual leave requests are saved and read from a SQLServer database using Dapper as the ORM in the DAL (Data Access Layer) project
-* There are three GUI projects
+* There are 4 GUI projects
   *  Blazor Server/.Net 5
   *  Blazor WebAssembly/.Net 5 (uses Restful Web API project)
   *  MVC/.Net 5
+  *  Razor Pages/.Net 5
 * There are 2 Restful Web API projects
   * .Net 5 with controllers
   * .Net 6 Minimal API